ashn-dot-dev/raylib-sunder/README.md

 ```

 ## Additional Notes
-When developing on the Pinebook Pro (or similar platforms), raylib may fail
+When developing on the Pinebook Pro (or similar platforms), raylib may fail to
 initialize the OpenGL context due to a `GLXBadFBConfig` error.
 If this occurs,
 set `LIBGL_ALWAYS_SOFTWARE=true` to force software rendering.